bijoy0212/D3-Map-Viz/README.md

    A collection of D3 examples on ObservableHQ that demonstrate various zoom techniques and interactions, suitable for maps and other visualizations.

 7. **[CodePen - Interactive D3 Map Example](https://codepen.io/bwiacek/pen/pXZEvK)**
-   A CodePen example by Bwiacek demonstrating an interactive map built with D3, showcasing a basic approach to map interactions and data integration.
+   A CodePen example by Barbara Wiacek demonstrating an interactive map built with D3, showcasing a basic approach to map interactions and data integration.